CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step.md

-# Exercise 1: MySQL Learning
+# Exercise 1: Getting Started with MySQL Learning

-## Database: A database is a structured collection of data.
+## Overview

 Data is a collection of a distinct small unit of information.
 It can be used in a variety of forms like text, numbers, media, bytes, etc. it can be stored in pieces of paper or electronic memory.